aaekay/Resources/lifehacks.md

 Financials

 get health insurance and term insurance.
-See defensive part of indian investments wiki
+See defensive part of indian investments wiki and watch this youtube video [link](https://www.youtube.com/watch?v=l3Acc3D8OH4) to learn about health insurance.

 What are the different things you should know?
 1. Start filing ITR, will provide a way to take loan on home or car or credit card